opensearch-project/documentation-website/_query-dsl/full-text/match.md

 To account for typos, you can specify `fuzziness` for your query as either of the following:

-- An integer that specifies the maximum allowed [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) for this edit.
+- An integer that specifies the maximum allowed [Damerau–Levenshtein distance](https://en.wikipedia.org/wiki/Damerau–Levenshtein_distance) for this edit.
 - `AUTO`:
   - Strings of 0–2 characters must match exactly.
   - Strings of 3–5 characters allow 1 edit.